collective/transmogrify.webcrawler/README.txt

 Crawling - html to import
 =========================
+A source blueprint for crawling content from a site or local html files.

-webcrawler imports HTML either from a live website, for a folder on disk, or a folder on disk with html which used to come from a live website and may still have absolute links refering to that website.
+Webcrawler imports HTML either from a live website, for a folder on disk, or a folder on disk with html which used to come from a live website and may still have absolute links refering to that website.